Lois Gottlieb: Design Philosophy

-Designs
+Career

+Gottlieb began her career working as a designer for Warren Callister in San Francisco.
+Her first solo project was the design of the Val Goeschen house, a one-room unit with 576 square feet, in Inverness, California.
+She went on to design other residences in Marin County as part of the design team Duncombe-Davidson based in Sausalito, California.
+This partnership spanned the years 1951 to 1956.
+From 1956 to 2002 Gottlieb worked as a freelance residential designer on over 100 projects in the Bay Area and in Riverside, California, as well as in Washington, Idaho, and Virginia.

+Gottlieb served as a lecturer at the College of the Holy Names in Oakland, California, from 1960 to 1964, at Alameda State College in Hayward, California, from 1962 to 1964, and at the University of California Extension in Riverside from 1966 to 1972.
+She also gave guest lectures at various universities around the world, including at Virginia Tech in 1996.Gottlieb's first California house: Val-Goeshen, Inverness (1951), as well as the Robert S. Gottlieb, San Francisco (1955), and Robert S. Gottlieb, Riverside (1964) - all share reverence for nature, careful attention to materials, and celebration of the activities that define the sanctuary of the home, true to Wrightian spirit of an "Organic Architecture."
+[A Way of Life: An Apprenticeship with Frank Lloyd Wright, 12-16].
+However, her most notable architectural work was the Mark Gottlieb House.
+Built in 1996, it was her largest and most iconic work at 11,000 sq. ft.
+As one of the last works of her career, it has been regarded as her architectural masterpiece.

-Gottlieb had learned at Taliesin that beauty is architecture in a matter of principle that every architect has to discover by himself or herself.
-As Gottlieb recalled, "When I first joined Frank Lloyd Wright's Taliesin Fellowship in 1948, it was winter and Mr. and Mrs. Wright and their group of apprentice were living at the desert camp in Arizona.
+Gottlieb had learned at Taliesin that beauty in architecture is a matter of principle that every architect has to discover for themselves.
+As Gottlieb recalled, "When I first joined Frank Lloyd Wright's Taliesin Fellowship in 1948, it was winter and Mr. and Mrs. Wright and their group of apprentices were living at the desert camp in Arizona.
 I arrived with a sleeping bag and baggage, and Mrs. Wright led me into the desert to a tiny, pyramidal tent.
 She said, 'This is your tent and it is up to you make it beautiful.'"
 Gottlieb believes the apprenticeship with Wright also taught her "to be harmonious with nature and to take full advantage of a beautiful setting."
-Gottlieb was able to interpret these Wrightian principles in her own practice, as described in her beautifully written theoretical book, Environment and Design in Housing (1968).
-Gottlieb's first California house: Val-Goeshen, Inverness (1951), Robert S. Gottlieb, San Francisco (1955), and Robert S. Gottlieb, Riverside (1964) - all share reverence for nature, careful attention to materials, and celebration of the activities that define the sanctuary of the home, true to Wrightian spirit of an "Organic Architecture."
-[A Way of Life: An Apprenticeship with Frank Lloyd Wright, 12-16].
-However, her most notable architectural work was the Mark Gottlieb House.
-Built in 1996, it was her largest and most audacious work at 11,000 sq. ft.
-As one of the last works of her career, it has been regarded as her architectural masterpiece.
+Gottlieb was able to interpret these Wrightian principles in her own practice, as described in her book, Environment and Design in Housing (1968).